gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/Quick_Guide/Setup/5_install_Technical_Prereq.rst

 In the scope of the `Imersive Design Studio <https://gramaziokohler.arch.ethz.ch/web/d/lehre/448.html>`_ at Gramazio Kohler Research at ETH Zürich we made good experience with the following Infrastructure for 14 students:

 **Space:**

-  - A Vr-Arena: an empty Space of 10m by 10m for about 14 people
+- A Vr-Arena: an empty Space of 10m by 10m
-  - Work tables that are situated right next to it for seamless use between drawing and VR testing.
+- Work tables that are situated right next to the arena for seamless transition to VR testing.

 **Tech**

 - Personal laptops of medium strength for each student
+- For every team of two students
-  - One strong PC for every second student

-    - for more advanced models in the later stages of a project
+  - One strong PC for complex models in the later stages of a project

-  - A bigg screen/projector relative to the size of the class

-    - for group discussion and presentations

-  - Oculus or other Vr devices, for every second student
+  - Oculus or other Vr device

+.. the link in the next section should go towards a 3d model of the clamp that we use in the studio to make the occulus a handheld device

-    - a `clamp<>` to modify the VR glasses into handheld devices makes for more seamless switching between users
+    - using a `clamp <>` to modify the VR glasses into handheld devices makes for more seamless switching between users in discussion

+- A bigg screen/projector

+  - relative to the size of the class for group discussion and presentations

 - personal Phones or Ipads for augmented reality usage